-There are some older sites and services that still require Flash to run, and you may want to use one of them.
+There are some older sites and services that still require Flash to run, and you may need to use one of them.
 If that is the case, we will show you how to install it - and how to make sure that it is safe to do so.
 If you do want to run Flash content on your Mac you will need to follow the link to Adobe's website and install the latest version of Flash.

 Note that even after you have installed Flash on your Mac, it won't necessarily remain there.
 Flash tends to disappear from your Mac every time you update the Mac operating system, so you may need to install Flash again in the future.